-Summary of St Eunan (Adomnan), Abbot Eunan (Adomnan) was born in Donegal around 624 and died in 704.
+Summary: St Eunan (or Adomnan), was born in Donegal around 624 and died in 704.
 He became a monk in Iona and was chosen as abbot there in 679.
 In addition to overseeing the Columban monasteries, he left important writings, one of which is the Life of Colum Cille.
 He was known as a good and wise man, remarkably learned in Sacred Scripture.

 His Life of Columba

 He wrote a Life of Columba, to whom he was related.
 Although its purpose is not strict history, but to highlight the saint’s virtues, and is modelled on the Lives of the Desert Fathers especially Antony and Evagrius, it is full of memorable descriptions.
 It stresses Columba’s relationship with God and his fight against exploitation, carelessness, falsehood, and murder.
 Adomnan upholds Columba as an Irish saint whose faith transcends petty divisions.

 Adomnán also wrote a book on the “holy places” – Jerusalem, Damascus, Constantinople and Alexandria – called De Locis Sanctis.
 It is based on descriptions given him by word of mouth by a French bishop Arculfus, who had been shipwrecked in western Britain and took refuge in Iona.